ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 #>  [5] "http://www.epa.gov/climatechange/endangerment.html"
 ```

 Some files are compressed, and Tika automatically uncompressed and parsers those.
 For example, the file 'DataAnnex\_EPA\_NonCO2\_Projections\_2011\_draft.zip' contains an Excel spreadsheet that is unzipped and converted to HTML.
 Both Microsoft Excel and Word tables become HTML tables with Tika.

 For more fine grained access to file contents, see `tika_json()` that is discussed in the vignette [^12].

 Next Steps
 ==========

 Out of the box, `rtika` uses the new Tika 'batch processor' module, and for most situations the settings work well.
 However, Tika's processor also has a new 'config file' format that gives fine grained control, and I'm eager to incorporate that once the format stabilizes.
-For example, it could instruct the batch processor to get a particular type of metadata only, like the language, and not parse the text.
+For example, it could instruct the batch processor to get a particular type of metadata only, like the Content-Type, and not parse the text.

 My hope is that even if `rtika` does not have the required parser, it will still be useful for Content-Type detection and metadata.
 I noticed Tika does not yet have strong support for Latex or Markdown, which is unfortunate because those are actively used in the R community.
 Tika currently reads and writes Latex and Markdown files, captures metadata, and recognizes the MIME type when downloading with `tika_fetch()`.
 However, Tika does not have parsers to fully understand the document structure, render it to XHTML, and extract the plain text without markup.
 For these cases, Pandoc will be more useful (See: <https://pandoc.org/demos.html> ).
 However, Tika still helps identify them and get metadata.